-Google Ads management can be tough.
-But our simple guide will show you how to optimise your campaigns the easy way.
+Google Ads management can be tricky to get right.
+Luckily, our simple guide will show you how to optimise your campaigns the easy way.

-Ask anyone in PPC what the trickiest part is, they'll likely say Google Ads management.
+Ask anyone in online advertising what the trickiest part of pay-per-click advertising (PPC) is, and they'll likely say Google Ads management.
 It's a time-consuming job, especially when you've got more exciting things to do.
 That's why so many businesses end up with wasted ad spend every month.
 So many questions, not enough answers, and so little time, right?

 But it needn't be that way.
 Google Ads management is a learning process.
 The advertising model is constantly evolving with new tools to improve results with minimised spend.
 Knowing where and when to make changes needs a considered and structured approach or you can kiss your Google Ads success goodbye.